Jennifer Lambert

 • Shirts that I had in every color.
 I really don’t need that many T-shirts or tank tops.

-How to maintain my closet:
+How I maintain my closet:

 • Shopping isn’t entertainment.